artineering-io/flair-docs/flair/getting-started/globals.md

 Engine attributes remain the same across styles and contain attributes directly related to the Flair engine.
 These attributes can change the behavior, fidelity and performance of the stylization or toggle optional features.

 ### World Scale
-Defines how many _Maya_ units is considered one "meter" in the virtual world.
+How many _Maya_ units is considered one "meter" in the virtual world.
 Since most projects work with assets at different scales, setting up the _World Scale_ right will help the style behave correctly.

 Example: if your character is supposed to be one meter high in his world, but is actually 5 units high in _Maya_, the _World Scale_ attribute should be set to 5.
 {: .info}

 ### Style
-Defines the style that Flair is currently running in.
+The style that Flair is currently running in.
 * [**Graph**](/flair/styles/library/graph/) - The Flair Graph style (customizable)
 * [**Watercolor**](/flair/styles/library/watercolor/) - The Watercolor shader style (default)
 * [**Cutout**](/flair/styles/library/cutout/) - 3D Cutout shader style